 Laparoscopy and hysteroscopy are outpatient procedures, and recovery is faster than recovery after laparotomy.
 However, sometimes removing fibroids using laparoscopy or hysteroscopy may be difficult or impossible—for example, when there are many fibroids, when they are very large, or when they are embedded deeply in the wall of the uterus.
 In such cases, doctors do a laparotomy.

 Hysterectomy may be preferred to myomectomy or may be required for several reasons:

 After myomectomy, fibroids may begin to grow again.

 Women have disorders that make removal of fibroids harder.
-These disorders include endometriosis and abnormal bands of scar tissue in the uterus or pelvis (adhesions).
+These disorders include endometriosis Endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
+Why endometrial tissue appears outside the uterus... read more and abnormal bands of scar tissue in the uterus or pelvis (adhesions).

-Women have certain disorders or risk factors for the disorders.
+Hysterectomy may reduce the risk of other disorders that women have or have risk factors for.
 These disorders include endometriosis, precancerous disorders of the cervix or lining of the uterus (endometrium), and ovarian cancer.
 For example, women who have a mutation in the BRCA gene are at increased risk of ovarian cancer.
 In such cases, the uterus and both ovaries may be removed.

 Other treatments can be used to destroy rather than remove fibroids.
 These treatments may relieve symptoms, but how long symptom relief lasts has not been determined.
 These procedures include